OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The values for unit_index in the unit table need to be set.
 It would be nice if any current values could be left the same but there is a requirement that they go from 0 to the # of rows/columns - 1 and changes, esp. deletions from the table mean that renumbering is best.
 First, any entry that has displayable of none cannot be seen or used so it does not need to be in Cik.
 Thus, these are not given a unit_index.
 The units with type_of_unit of meter form the rows and type_of_unit of unit form the columns where each start at 0.

+Note a post v1.0.0 update proposed to use a different scheme to store Cik without the unit_index and removing the need to update all values each time.

 The units table after the complete process is shown next.
 It assumes the unit_index is set by going down the rows in order but another order could happen and would be fine.
 The displayable of MJ was made admin just to show that.

 | id    |        name        |      identifier       |  type_of_unit  |  unit_index  |  suffix  |  displayable  |  preferredDisplay  |